Music lovers everywhere are asking one burning question: “How can I make money with music – doing what I love?”

 I’ve made good money teaching piano lessons in the past, for example, and that’s just one of many ways you can advance your career in music.

 How Much Money Do Musicians Make?

-Because music is such a diverse topic, it’s almost impossible to say you can earn as a musician.
-PayScale averages $39,431 across all musician jobs plus bonus, profit sharing and commission of an additional $23,000 per year.
-So altogether, musicians could see a yearly salary of $62,431.
+Because music is such a diverse art, it’s almost impossible to say how much you can earn as a musician.
+PayScale averages $39,431 across all musician jobs plus bonus, profit sharing, and commission of an additional $23,000 per year.
+So altogether, musicians could see a yearly salary of $62,431 on average.

-But here’s the catch.
-Earning money with music is what you make of it.
-It boils down to how much time, money and effort you can invest.
+But here’s the catch; earning money with music is what you make of it.
+It boils down to how much time, money, and effort you are willing to invest.
 The more you put into your music career, the more returns you will see.

 17 Ways to Make Money with Music

 These ideas are the most common ways to make money as a musician, but you can adjust them in any way you like in order to find what works for you.